Food logging turns intention into a measurable plan so your watch-fed calorie targets and coaching stay grounded in what you actually ate.

 Fuel is built around low-friction logging paths that still produce structured data.

-Across photo, text, and scanning, the workflow is the same.
-Fuel uses AI to translate messy real-world inputs into structured nutrition fields, then you confirm the draft so the Apple Health record stays consistent.
+Across photo, text, and scanning, the workflow is similar.
+Fuel turns messy real-world inputs into structured nutrition fields, then you confirm the draft so the Apple Health record stays consistent.

 The draft is usually close enough that verification takes seconds.
 Edits happen when the input is low quality or ambiguous, such as a blurry photo, a partial label, or a description that does not include portion size.